OpenKnowledgeButton/OpenKnowledgeButton/README.md

 Open Knowledge Button
 =====================

-The Open Knowledge Button is a meta-addon browser extension that provide functionalities for open annotation projects.
+The Open Knowledge Button is a browser meta-extension that provide functionalities for multiple open knowledge projects.

 How about adding your project as well?
 [Here how!]() TODO - add guidelines how to join.